cemrifki/LLM-fine-tuning/README.md

 python main.py --mode preprocess
 ```

+### Detailed Analysis

-You can find a more detailed analysis in the `report.md` file.
+A detailed analysis of the findings can be found in the report.md file.

 ### Credits